Inmarsat: Global Xpress (I-5)

-The Inmarsat I-5 satellites provide global coverage using four geostationary satellites.
+The Inmarsat I-5 satellites provide coverage of most of the inhabited world using four geostationary satellites.
 Each satellite supports 89 beams, giving a total coverage of approximately one-third of the Earth's surface per satellite.
 In addition, 6 steerable beams are available per satellite, which may be moved to provide higher capacity to selected locations.

 On 26 November 2019, the first satellite to extend the original 4 satellite first generation Global Xpress constellation was launched from Centre Spatial Guyanais (CSG) by an Ariane 5 launch vehicle.